zukulent0/Swap-League/rules.md

 - Players will be placed on leagues that will contain players who belong in the same skill level
 - The different leagues are given letters (S,A,B,C,...) with S league containing the strongest players
 - Maximum player count for S League is 5 players
-- Maximum player count for A,B,C,... leagues is 9 players
+- Maximum player count for A,B,C leagues is 9 players
+- D League has NO PLAYER LIMIT!
 - League size may be increased based on demand
 - Leagues will run on a Round Robin bracket: S league will play every player in the league twice while the other leagues will play every player in the league only once
+- Depending on size, D League will either run as Round Robin (9 or less) or Swiss format (10 or more)
 - The run time for this League season is 1 month